-Crème brûlée is one of those desserts that is considered fancy, high end, and pretentious enough, that there is this assumption that it's difficult or finicky to make... but that couldn't be further from the truth!
+Often found on fancy restaurant menus, it’s often seen as high end and pretentious enough, that there is this assumption that it's difficult or finicky to make... but that couldn't be further from the truth!

 The “Brûlée” is the sugar topping.
-The finished custard is sprinkled generously with sugar, then torched to caramelize the sugar.
+The finished custard is sprinkled generously with sugar, then torched to caramelize it into a golden sugar crust.

 The sugar melts, then hardens into a toasty, crunchy topping that is SO satisfying to shatter when eating.